-A qualified shareholder entails the ownership of at least 10 percent of the shares or voting rights in the target legal entity, whether such ownership is direct or indirect.
-The legislation also provides a definition for a "bank holding," which means a direct or indirect holding in an undertaking which represents 50 percent or more of the capital or the voting rights or which makes it possible to exercise significant influence over the management of the undertaking in which the holding subsists.
+A qualified shareholder entails the ownership of at least 10% of the shares or voting rights in the target legal entity, whether such ownership is direct or indirect.
+The legislation also provides a definition for a "bank holding," which means a direct or indirect holding in an undertaking which represents 50% or more of the capital or the voting rights or which makes it possible to exercise significant influence over the management of the undertaking in which the holding subsists.

-(1) CBA Approval for the Purchase of Shares in a Bank
+1. CBA approval for the purchase of shares in a bank

-Under the law "On Banks", the prior written consent of the CBA must be obtained in order for any person to become a qualified shareholder of a bank in Azerbaijan or to create a bank holding with respect to a bank in Azerbaijan.
-The consent of the CBA would also be required each time any such purchase will cause the purchaser's shareholding to equal or exceed the thresholds of 20%, 33%, 50% and more than 50% of the charter capital of a bank
+Under the law "On Banks," the prior written consent of the CBA must be obtained in order for any person to become a qualified shareholder of a bank in Azerbaijan or to create a bank holding with respect to a bank in Azerbaijan.
+The consent of the CBA is also required each time any such purchase would cause the purchaser's shareholding to equal or exceed the thresholds of 20%, 33%, 50% and more than 50% of the bank's charter capital.

-(2) Consent of the Antimonopoly Authority
+2. Consent of the antimonopoly authority

-The consent of the State Agency for Antimonopoly Policy and Consumer Market Supervision under the auspices of the Ministry of Economy must be obtained, inter alia, for the acquisition of more than 20 percent of the shares of a bank.
+The State Agency for Antimonopoly Policy and Consumer Market Supervision under the auspices of the Ministry of the Economy must provide, among other things, its consent for the acquisition of more than 20% of the shares of a bank.

-(3) Registration with CBA and the Ministry of Taxes
+3. Registration with the CBA and Ministry of Taxes

-All banks must be organized as open joint stock companies, and all newly issued shares must be registered with the CBA.
+All banks must be organized as open joint-stock companies, and all newly issued shares must be registered with the CBA.
 The registration of any amendment to the charter of a bank with the State Tax Service under the Ministry of Economy of the Republic of Azerbaijan is also required.

-(4) Name
+4. Name